Grocery delivery is becoming increasingly popular. Walmart now has its own grocery delivery service to compete with the others out there.

 You can remove items from your cart by clicking the number of items and then selecting “Remove.”

 After you’ve added everything you want to buy, click “Check out” at the bottom of your shopping cart.
 I needed a minimum order total of $35 to use Walmart delivery, but this minimum may vary depending on your address.

 4. Place Your Order

-When you click “Check out” you’ll be taken to the online equivalent of the candy rack next to the register where they’ll try to get you to make an impulse buy.
+When you click “Check out” you’ll be taken to the online equivalent of the candy rack next to the register.
+This is designed to tempt you into making an impulse buy.

 You can avoid making these last-minute decisions by keeping your shopping list close by until you’ve completed your purchase.
 Click the “Continue to check out” button to finalize your order.

 Confirm your delivery address at the top of the page.
 If you didn’t reserve a time or your time slot has expired, Walmart will prompt you to choose another date and time for delivery.

 When choosing a time you’ll also see the delivery fee next to each time frame.
 If the time slot you chose is still valid, you’ll automatically move past this page and onto payment confirmation.

 Enter your credit card information here if you don’t already have one on file.
 If you do have a card on file, select it and enter that card’s security code.
 You can add EBT information or any promo codes on this page, too.

 Finally, review your order.
 Confirm that your delivery address and timeframe are correct.